 Results that are abnormal and may require immediate clinical management are communicated by the Immunology Department to the appropriate healthcare professionals.
 A policy document outlining the list of tests and their respective critical phone limits is available here Critical Phone Limits in Immunology 2020.

 Our goals are to promote excellence in the assessment, diagnosis and management of allergic and related conditions.
 This will focus on ensuring appropriate and cost-effective investigations with the institution of timely community-based management strategies.
 The Irish Food Allergy Network website provides comprehensive guidelines on allergy testing.
-Additionally, the following link may be accessed for allergy education.

 Please note that waiting times for Immunology Allergy Clinics are long and that we continually work to improve this.